vmartinv/tiger-compiler/README.md

 During liveness analysis, we implemented the optimization mentioned in the book on page 389.
 This greatly reduces compilation time by topological sorting the flow graph and use the order to process the nodes, thus reaching the fixed point much faster.

+### Test automatization
+We developed a simple script to run a test suite.
+Each test was added manually, it consists of a code and the expected output of the compiler and its execution.
+We do a small parsing of the first line of the code of the test in order to embed what parameters should be passed to the compiler (for example to print intermediate trees).
+This enables to create and mantain the test suite even when not all stages of the compiler are finishied.
+It has saved us a lot of time by detecing bugs early and avoid introducing new ones.

 ### sokoban game
 By using some of the features implemented small game was programmed.
 You can run it by:
 1. Installing SDL2 (with image, mixer and TTF libs).